danielsuss/cordisalia/content/complete_wiki.md

 aliases:
 ---
 ###### Overview
-- A stone with green runic inscriptions on it acquired by [[Ylvëstrïa Wuvarion]] from [[Hoagle]] as a reward for helping him get his magic bag back
+- A stone with green runic inscriptions on it acquired by [[Ylvëstrïa]] from [[Hoagle]] as a reward for helping him get his magic bag back
 - According to [[Crystus]] this type of stone is known as a [[Lodestone]] and can be used to imbue pieces of equipment with special properties by an [[Arcane Smith]]

 ### Orb of Varthis.md